NuGet/docs.microsoft.com-nuget/docs/reference/cli-reference/cli-ref-sources.md

   Specifies the password for authenticating with the source.

   > [!NOTE]
   > Be aware that encrypted passwords are only supported on Windows.
   > Moreover, they can only be decrypted on the same machine and by the same user who originally encrypted them.

 - **`-src|-Source`**

   Path to the package(s) source.

+  > [!NOTE]
+  > Use package sources that you trust.

 - **`-StorePasswordInClearText`**

   Indicates to store the password in unencrypted text instead of the default behavior of storing an encrypted form.